Best Travel Cards for Australians Heading Overseas in 2025

 What is a travel card?

 Some travel prepaid or debit cards have multi-currency account functions, which means you can hold a balance in the foreign currency of your choice, to spend later.
-Some travel cards have no foreign transaction fees to cut the costs of spending and withdrawals.
+Some are international travel cards with no foreign transaction fees to cut the costs of spending and withdrawals.
 And some - particularly travel credit cards - have perks like travel insurance and lounge access as part of the package.
 Use this guide to pick the right card type and provider for your specific needs.

 What are the different types of travel card in Australia?